vonfzm/UoN-CELE-Submission-tex-template/README.md

 The information on cover sheet is from line 28 to 33，it's title、author、class、date、academic subject、word count（How to statist will be given below）.Fill in your information in the curly braces，If the title is too long, there will be automatic line breaks and alignment，please don't worry.

 5. Input your text:
-①If you want to use segmentation, edit the tex files (the number is decided by yourself) in the sections folder.
+①If you want to divide your paper into sections, edit the tex files (the number is decided by yourself) in the sections folder.
 The chapter title is in the curly braces of `\section{}` at the beginning of each tex file.
 The title of subsection is in the curly braces of `\subsection{}`.
 If you don't want to change page after each section, change the 'include' of 53 to 56 lines to 'input'.

-②If you don't want to segment, delete 50, 51, 53~56 lines, keep 52 line, The text begins from line 53，ends before `\newpage`.Use `\par` to begin a new paragraph.
+②If you don't want to, delete 50, 51, 53~56 lines, keep 52 line, The text begins from line 53，ends before `\newpage`.Use `\par` to begin a new paragraph.

 6. Cite references:
 First open the `bibliography.bib` in the downloaded folder with the document management software (BibDesk on Mac).
 Then find the reference you will quote in Google Scholar, click on the quotation marks below it, you will see the reference interface, at this point we click on the BibTeX in the lower left corner, get a bunch of code, select all, copy, paste to the .bib file  in the document management software.
 Then select it, the software will provide a copy cite command, or you can manually enter the reference command.
 Please note that we are required to use the Harvard format, which requires different reference styles in different situations, so please change the default reference command `\cite{}` to the one you need (as shown below).